TycheSoftwares/wp-content-copy-protection/wp-content-copy-protection/readme.txt

 * When the plugin is activated, it was blocking the FavIcon of the website.
 It has been fixed.

 * While using MAC, the customers are able to print the screen using the Command + p key.
 It has been fixed.

+= 1.1.8.7 =

+* Removed the promotional notices being displayed at the backend of WordPress website.